ericogr/go-counter-online/README.md

 This project is using Terraform to maintain the infrastructure.
 You need to configure credentials, permissions and storage to maintain state.
 You can use the ```scripts/startup-terraform-backend-state.sh``` script to help you.

 ## Account configuration
 Some files have AWS account ID hardcoded.
-You can replace these values with your AWS account id:
+You can replace these values with your AWS account id using `find ./ -type f -exec sed -i 's/043934856969/100000000001/g' {} \;` where 100000000001 is your aws acccount id.

-> **_IMPORTANT:_** Replace all accounts ids with yours: `find ./ -type f -exec sed -i 's/043934856969/100000000001/g' {} \;` where 100000000001 is your aws acccount id.
+### If you want to change every file manually or check each configuration, here are the list

 Open file **go-counter-online/deployments/kustomize/common/base/service-account.yaml** and change:
 ```yaml